Education Research Current About VU Amsterdam NL

 Non-standard work site

-If, in comparison with the three standard work sites, a non-standard work site applies with your manager’s consent, temporarily or otherwise, this is not changed in your position.
+If, in comparison with the two standard work sites, a non-standard work site applies with your manager’s consent, temporarily or otherwise, this is not changed in your position.
 You register this non-standard work site by using the self-service option View and change my personal details (the address is entered under Addresses > Add addresses > Positioned address).
 Your manager then gives approval in the workflow.

 Commuting allowance